gurbaninow/api-public/API.md

 #### The API is located at https://api.gurbaninow.com.

 ##### NOTE: You can access v1 API at https://api.gurbaninow.com/v1.
-Docs for the same are present [here](https://github.com/Sarabveer/gurbaninow/blob/2709c50da90377edcbcf9767302c8ce9d9bd5886/API.md).
+Docs for the v1 of the API are present [here](https://github.com/Sarabveer/gurbaninow/blob/master/API.md#api-v1-docs).

 # Documentation